Code-Institute-Submissions/east-africa-safari/README.md

 # ux

- __As a developer__
+ __As a First Time Visitor__
-     - I have always been attracted to tourist sites and travelling therefore I wanted to begin with the new found knowledge and create a travel site which will showcase various travel sites in East Africa, I hope to create an interactive interesting site that will motivate more tourists to visit east Africa.
-     - I want users to browse with ease my site as they search for travel destinations in East Africa.
+*  As a first time visitor i want to browse with ease and easily understand the main aim of the website.
+*  I want to be able to navigate easily to different sections.
+*  Also I  want to locate their social media links to determine if they have followere and if they are trusted.

   __As a user who likes travelling__
-     - I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.
+     * I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.

   __As a user who is a tourist__
-     - I am a user who is looking for a travel destination site in East Africa.
+     * I am a user who is looking for a travel destination site in East Africa.
 I want to be able to make a choice after visiting the website.

   __As a user who is fascinated by nature__
-     - I would like to visit websites that talk about tourism and related topics so I will browse this website and see it worth visitimg the site again, if the site will be captivating.
+     * I would like to visit websites that talk about tourism and related topics so I will browse this website and see it worth visitimg the site again, if the site will be captivating.
+    __As a user returning user__
+     -* As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

 ## UX Design